a couple enjoying the view of the new york city skyline

 Jet Setting with Jen contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.
 Read our Privacy Policy for more information.

 Hey there, fellow travelers!
 If you’re like me, you love exploring new places but want to make sure the entire family is having a blast, especially when visiting somewhere as big and busy as New York City.
 I’ve been lucky enough to visit NYC multiple times, and each time, I’ve discovered something new that’s perfect for families.
 Whether it’s your first time or you’re returning for another round of adventure, this city has so much to offer for parents and kids alike.
-Let me share with you some of my favorite family-friendly activities in New York City that will have everyone smiling, from toddlers to teens!
+Let me share with you some of my favorite things to do in New York with kids that will have everyone smiling, from toddlers to teens!

 New York City is often seen as a fast-paced metropolis, but when you’re traveling with kids, it transforms into a magical playground filled with exciting experiences for the entire family.
 From interactive museums and awe-inspiring landmarks to scenic parks and sweet treats, the Big Apple is full of fun for every age group.
-Whether you’re planning a weekend getaway or a week-long trip, there’s no shortage of family-friendly activities in New York City to keep everyone entertained.
+Whether you’re planning a weekend getaway or a week-long trip, there’s no shortage of things to do in New York with kids to keep everyone entertained.
 So, grab your walking shoes, pack those snacks, and let’s dive into some of the best family-approved spots in NYC!

 Central Park is more than just a park—it’s a massive wonderland for kids and adults alike.
 You could easily spend an entire day here and not get bored.
 Start by visiting the Central Park Zoo, where kids can meet sea lions, penguins, and even snow leopards.
 Afterward, rent bikes or take a horse-drawn carriage ride to explore the park’s vast trails.
 The playgrounds are top-notch too, and don’t forget about the famous Alice in Wonderland statue, perfect for imaginative photo ops.
 All of the kids around looked like they were thoroughly enjoying the boat pond, where you can rent miniature sailboats—it’s a hit with all ages!